peak-gao/code-notes/TDD-Katas/katas-to-add.md

 - HOC - handle fetching data

 ### Node Backend
+##### Get
 - Create a REST endpoint that gets company data (koa.js)
 - Create a REST endpoint that gets company data (hapi)
 - Create a REST endpoint that gets company data (express)
 - Create a GraphQL endpoint that gets company data

+##### Add
+- Create a REST endpoint that adds company data (koa.js)
+- Create a REST endpoint that adds company data (hapi)
+- Create a REST endpoint that adds company data (express)
+- Create a GraphQL endpoint that adds company data

+##### Update
+- Create a REST endpoint that updates company data (koa.js)
+- Create a REST endpoint that updates company data (hapi)
+- Create a REST endpoint that updates company data (express)
+- Create a GraphQL endpoint that updates company data

+##### Delete
+- Create a REST endpoint that deletes company data (koa.js)
+- Create a REST endpoint that deletes company data (hapi)
+- Create a REST endpoint that deletes company data (express)
+- Create a GraphQL endpoint that deletes company data